ksteele3712/datafun_06_eda/README.md

-# datafun_06_eda
+## datafun_06_eda 🍎🥦
-Performing and publishing a custom EDA project to demonstrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
-The notebook tells a data story and visually presents findings in a clear and engaging manner.
+In this project, I will analyze 77 different kinds of fruits and vegetables.
+We will see their nutrition values from a CSV file using Jupyter Notebook, pandas, seaborn, and other popular data analytics tools.
+The analysis will include visualizations and graphs to compare nutrients and highlight key findings.
+The notebook will tell a data story and present results in a clear and engaging way.

 ## 📁 Project File Structure